RomaHD/romahd.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoc in Applied Bioinformatics Division at German Cancer Research Center (DKFZ)
+I am a postdoc in Applied Bioinformatics Division at German Cancer Research Center (DKFZ) My research interests are focused around computational methods in drug discovery and development, from de-novo drug design and QSAR modelling to biomarker identification and drug response / survival prediction.